RajHeer/odin-recipes/README.md

 ## Skill learnt
 1. Consolidating markdown skills.
 2. Hosting pages(s) from Github.
-3. Regular and clear commits on the repo from own machine following local setup and no longer working from Goorm container.
+3. Regular and clear commits on the repo.
+4. Working from own machine following local setup and no longer Goorm container.